 Ever woken up from a dead sleep at 2:30 AM after an evening of one too many martinis?
-You might be interested to find that, according to Traditional Chinese Medicine, the liver is in power-cleansing mode from 1 to 3AM.
+You might be interested to find that, according to the Chinese body clock – a tool used in Traditional Chinese Medicine – the liver is in power-cleansing mode from 1 to 3AM.

 In fact, according to Traditional Chinese Medicine, the body has a strict schedule of self-care, self-regulating various organs within the body at specific times of day and night.